awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 This tutorial assumes that you have access to two existing AWS accounts \(you create a third as part of this tutorial\) and that you can sign in to each as an administrator\.

 The tutorial refers to the accounts as the following:
 + `111111111111` – The account that you use to create the organization\.
-This account becomes the master account\.
+This account becomes the management account\.
 The owner of this account has an email address of `OrgAccount111@example.com`\.
 + `222222222222` – An account that you invite to join the organization as a member account\.
 The owner of this account has an email address of `member222@example.com`\.
 + `333333333333` – An account that you create as a member of the organization\.
 The owner of this account has an email address of `member333@example.com`\.